OpenZeppelin/solidity-docgen/README.md

 **Documentation generator for libraries of smart contracts.**

-`solidity-docgen` combines inline documentation with long form documents to generate cohesive documentation pages that can be integrated into a static website.
+`solidity-docgen` combines inline documentation with long form documents to generate documentation pages that can be easily made into a static site.

-Used to generate the OpenZeppelin documentation.
+Used to generate the documentation for OpenZeppelin.

-## Features

-- [ ] **Cross references.** Converts mentions of contracts and functions into links to their documentation.
-- [ ] **Inheritance visualization.** Displays inheritance relationships and overriden functions.

 ## Install